-While scrolling through my news feed last night, I noticed that they had posted that the special on the menu was Python stew.
+While scrolling through my news feed last night, I noticed that they had posted that the special on the menu was Python stew(hence “snakes on a plate”).
 Now snakes aren’t a regular part of my diet, but I was intrigued by this prospect, so I chatted back and forth with them and made a reservation to come try it.
 The cafe recommended that you reserve your python portion before they were all gone.

 Upon arriving after work today, I noticed that the cafe has a sign on the door, with the words “Slow Food,” followed by a picture of a snail.
 The snail seemed particularly appropriate since it resonates with both the idea of slow, and with French cooking, Slow Food is a worldwide movement that encourages people to slow down and take more time and pleasure with their eating habits, along with how their food is grown and prepared.
 You can learn more about it at Slow Food Canada.

 One of the things that Slow Food allows is for a more companionable meal.
 I was dining alone, and while I often have brilliantly witty conversations while talking to myself, I took my companionship in Hans Von Urs Balthasar’s The Glory of The Lord: A Theological Aesthetics, a book best appreciated when digested slowly.